jmaitoza/Solar_System_Data_Manager/README.md

 Joshua Maitoza 8/11/2021

-This is my submission for my Final Project.
+This is my submission for my Final Project
 The program allows you to store data about a solar system (input by the user) as either a System, Star, or a Planet

+Should be able to compile in Windows Command Prompt or through Ubuntu using WSL

 ## Usage